JohnFunk-VMW/enablementplaybook/README.md

 *	Not the same services that a customer’s PCF may have.
 *	No Administrator / Operator experience - it’s a shared service that doesn’t have admin capabilities.

-### Cognizant Sanbox Environment
-Cognizant is in the process of setting up a sandbox environment for developers to use as a sandbox.
-The system is expected to be available in October 2017.
-Please watch this page for updates.

 ### Deploy your own PCF to AWS/GCP/Azure
 It is possible to deploy your own full installaiton of PCF into one of the Cloud Providers such a AWS, GCP, or Azure for non-commercial, non-revenue generating activities.
 Your project team will be responsible for the cost of the cloud infrastructure which typically costs about $100 - $150 per day.
-If you are interested in this option please contact Lee Loughnane lee.loughnane@cognizant.com for more details.
+If you are interested in this option please contact your Pivotal leads for more details.
 #### Advantages:

 *	Supports everything customers use: Spring Cloud Services, MySQL, Rabbit, Redis